 One problem with eating a high-fat meal is it causes blood vessels to transiently “misbehave.”
 Ideally, you want your blood vessels to open up smoothly to allow blood to flow to the cells and tissues that need it.
 When they don’t, it’s called “endothelial dysfunction.”
 Endothelial dysfunction is a problem strongly linked with heart disease and scary things like heart attacks and strokes.
 If you can get your blood vessels to behave better, you lower your risk for future blood vessels damage and heart disease.
 One reason exercise reduces the risk for heart disease is because it improves endothelial or blood vessel function.

-Moderate versus High-Intensity Exercise for Blood Vessel Health
+Moderate versus High-Intensity Interval Training Exercise for Blood Vessel Health

 Other Benefits of Working Out HIIT Style